DLSU-CCAPDEV/2223T3-S12-G01/README.md

 To set up the website locally:

->Clone or download the repository
+1.Clone or download the repository
->Open the directory in command prompt
+2.Open the directory in command prompt
->Type "npm install"
+3.Type "npm install"
->Wait for the process to finish
+4.Wait for the process to finish
->Run by typing "node index.js"
+5.Run by typing "node index.js"